WHAT ARE THE DATES OF FUTURE MISSOULA MARATHONS?

 Half marathon participants should be aware that marathon participants, both runners and wheelers, may be overtaking them after the merge point.
-Half marathoners with finish times over 1:40 (1 hour, forty minutes) – be aware that you are likely to be overtaken by full marathon participants who may be traveling at a much faster speed than you.
+Half marathoners with finish times over 1:40 (1 hour, forty minutes) – be aware that you are likely to be overtaken by handcycle and/or wheelchair marathon participants who may be traveling at a much faster speed than you.
 Please obey any commands from course monitors and/or escort bicycles/vehicles.

-Marathon participants, please manage speeds so that you are in full control when descending the hill from mile 15.2 to mile 15.6 and when making the turn from Big Flat Road to River Pines Road (i.e. merge point).
+Handcycle and wheelchair marathon participants, please manage speeds so that you are in full control when descending the hill from mile 15.2 to mile 15.6 and when making the turn from Big Flat Road to River Pines Road (i.e. merge point).

 All participants, please use extra caution when overtaking and passing other participants on the section of bike path near mile 20.5